RADIOFREQUENCY CATHETER ABLATION OVERVIEW

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Catheter ablation of atrial tachycardia
+Catheter ablation to prevent recurrent atrial fibrillation

 The following organizations also provide reliable health information.